dmuth/splunk-lab/README.md

 docker build . -t splunk-lab && docker run -p 8000:8000 -v $(pwd):/mnt -v /var/log:/logs -it splunk-lab bash docker tag splunk-lab dmuth1/splunk-lab && docker push dmuth1/splunk-lab
 ```

+## Development with an Nginx instance feeding logs

+If you'd like to spin up Splunk Lab, but also have a copy of Nginx running on <a href="http://localhost:9001">http://localhost:9001</a>, try running this command:

+`docker-compose -f ./docker-compose-devel.yml`

+Nginx's logs will be written to the same directory that Splunk Lab ingests logs from, so queries for
+`index=main` should start to show results almost immediately.
+Furthermore, a client is spun up
+which will run a GET request against Nginx once every 10 seconds, which will cause logs to be written
+and ingested into the `main` Index almost immediately.

 ## Additional Reading